Azure/ResourceModules/arm/Microsoft.Web/sites/readme.md

 ### Parameter Usage: `appSettingsKeyValuePairs`

 AzureWebJobsStorage, AzureWebJobsDashboard, APPINSIGHTS_INSTRUMENTATIONKEY and APPLICATIONINSIGHTS_CONNECTION_STRING are set separately (check parameters storageAccountId, setAzureWebJobsDashboard, appInsightId).
-For all other app settings key value pairs use this object.
+For all other app settings key-value pairs use this object.

 ```json
 "appSettingsKeyValuePairs": {